-Using your website for content, Google’s dynamic search ads generate headlines.
-Headlines are generated in the moment ofa Google search.
+Dynamic search - Using your website for content, Google’s dynamic search ads generate headlines.
+Headlines are generated in the moment of a Google search.
 Meaning, Google can match exactly the user’s search query for the most relevant ad.

 Your bid strategy is relative to your overall campaign.
 If Google’s automated bidding strategy is applied, you might blow half your budget in days.
 It could be difficult to explain to a client that their biggest budget killer is Google!
 Bidding is too important to put solely into Google’s hands.
 Search volume, the average cost per click in your area, and other factors determine what is best for your strategy.

 Dynamic search ads sound intriguing.
 These dynamic ads can be a good strategy if you have a massive and specific inventory of items.
 However, most other businesses with a particular product or service do not need them.
 You lose control of advertising messaging when giving total control to Google.

 Depending on your campaign, affinity marketing could be useful for ad optimisation.
 However, when handling a Google search campaign, you may want to reach people higher in the funnel.
 Not everyone fits into a neat audience for Google search.
 There are people capable of being reached and converted through a Google search ad.

 Clearly, the optimisation score is complex.
 The main issue with Google’s advertising optimisation score all goes back to overspending.
 Remember that Google is a business trying to maximise its own profits within paid media accounts.

 Another peculiar feature of Google’s optimisation score is its arbitrary nature.
 A user can go through recommendations and decide none are a good fit.
 From there, you could dismiss every single recommendation…and raise your optimisation score!
 Clearly, some elements of this “Google score” are not worth fretting about.